 GSA Global Supply has created an Interact Community of its vendor partners to share regular updates and solicit feedback as well.
 To learn more, visit this community and use the "Subscribe" button to receive email updates.
 It's easy and informative.

-GSA Global Supply operates three primary acquisition centers to procure the products we make available to military and civilian customers worldwide.
+GSA Global Supply purchasing is done by four acquisition centers in order to support military and civilian customers worldwide.
 The summary below describes some of the main categories of products for which these centers are responsible.

 Heartland Acquisition Center

 This center is based in Kansas City, MO, and specializes in buying the following products for our customers:

 - Tools & tool kits;